-Valentine’s Day is with preschoolers is so fun and special!
+Valentine’s Day with preschoolers is so fun and special!

-I always include a story in my preschool music lesson plans, so I’m love discovering the best books to share with preschoolers.
+I always include a story in my preschool music lesson plans and love discovering the best books to share with preschoolers.

 Today I want to share with you my top five Valentine’s Day stories for preschoolers.